FREE SHIPPING ON ALL FEEL FREE ORDERS

 “To be safe, you should wait two hours after having a drink to feed your baby.
 (One standard drink is 12 ounces of regular beer, 5 ounces of wine or 1½ ounces of liquor.)
 Alcohol enters breastmilk and then the level decreases over time, similar to the way it gradually leaves your blood.
 If your breasts get uncomfortably full before enough time passes, you can pump the alcohol-laced breast milk and dump it.”

 By extension, it's advisable to avoid kava consumption directly before or during a breastfeeding session to ensure your baby's health and safety.
 Remember, every substance you consume can potentially influence your baby's development and well-being.
-So, the importance of a healthy diet and lifestyle can’t be overstated.

 Who Else Should Avoid Kava?